Alabama Birth Injury Lawyers

 Spinal birth defects can be caused by a variety of things, but can sometimes be caused by the use of forceps to extract the infant.
 Spinal cord injuries are not usually caused by difficulties in the labor process, but instead by the twisting of the forceps by more than 90 degrees with the baby attached.

 Improper use of the forceps can also result in facial bruises and lacerations causing permanent disfigurement.
 Spinal injuries injuries during child birth can result in paralysis, nerve damage, fractures, and other injuries.
-Give our birth injury attorney a call today if you believe that you may have a claim for medical negligence.
+Contact our birth injury lawyer if you believe that you may have a claim for medical negligence.

 Erb’s Palsy is a condition caused by an injury to the brachial plexus (nerves surrounding the shoulder).
 This condition is characterized by paralysis or weakness of the arm.
 Erb’s Palsy is a nerve injury and can be caused by complications during a difficult delivery.